emperorbona/fundme-crowdfunding-contract/README.md

 Feel free to open an issue or submit a pull request!

 ## Contact
-For any inquiries, reach out via [your contact email or social handle].
+For any inquiries, reach out via email "edetanb@gmail.com".